css-raku/CSS-TagSet-raku/docs/CSS/TagSet.md

     method tag-style(Str $tag, Str *%atts) returns CSS::Properties

-Abstract method to compute a specific style, based on a tag-name and any additional tag attributes.
+Computes a specific style, based on a tag-name and any additional tag attributes.
 This method must be implemented, by the class instance.

 By convention, this method vivifies a new empty [CSS::Properties](https://css-raku.github.io/CSS-Properties-raku/CSS/Properties) object, if the tag was previously unknown.

 ### method base-style

-    method tag-style(str $tag) returns CSS::Properties
+    method base-style(str $tag) returns CSS::Properties

-Abstract rule to
+Return the basic style for the tag.